st0ut717/ansible_pull/README.md

 # ansible_pull
-repo for ansible server to pull dplaybooks and code from
+repo for ansible server to pull playbooks and code from